ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 ## Searching

-Fields, or a custom field type, might contain or maintain data which is relevant for user searches.
-To make the search engine aware of the data in your field type you need to implement an additional interface and register the implementation.
+Fields, or a custom Field Type, might contain or maintain data which is relevant for user searches.
+To make the search engine aware of the data in your Field Type you need to implement an additional interface and register the implementation.

-If your field type does not maintain any data, which should be available to search engines, feel free to just ignore this section.
+If your Field Type does not maintain any data, which should be available to search engines, feel free to just ignore this section.

-The` eZ\Publish\SPI\FieldType\Indexable` defines two methods, which are required to be implemented, if the field type provides data relevant to search engines.
-The interface defines two methods for this:
+The` eZ\Publish\SPI\FieldType\Indexable` defines two methods, which are required to be implemented, if the Field Type provides data relevant to search engines.

 `getIndexData( Field $field )`